 - Former Law professor at Jagiellonian University and author of 14 books, mostly about the Second Polish Republic (1918–1939)

 - Served as the voivode of the Krakow voivodeship (an administrative region before the current voivodeship borders were drawn) from 1996-7

 - First elected president of Krakow in 2002

 Majchrowski will face several challengers, including Grzegorz Filipek (Modern/Nowoczesna party), Konrad Berkowicz (Freedom/Wolność party), and likely a handful of other candidates representing smaller parties.

 His most formidable opponent, however, will probably be Małgorzata Wassermann of the far-right Law and Justice (PiS) party, which swept to national power in 2015 and now controls the national parliament and (informally) the presidency.
 Wasserman, who is 31 years Majchrowski’s junior, is the daughter of politician Zbigniew Wassermann, who died in the Smolensk air disaster of 2010.
-She is a member of the Sejm (lower house of parliament), most notable for heading its investigation into the massive Amber Gold pyramid scheme which defrauded investors of 138 million PLN before its spectacular collapse in 2012.
+She is a member of the Sejm (lower house of parliament), most notable for heading its investigation into the massive Amber Gold pyramid scheme which defrauded investors of hundreds of millions of PLN before its spectacular collapse in 2012.

 Most polls currently predict that Majchrowski and Wasserman will emerge from the first round of a runoff election in late October or early November, after which the incumbent president is heavily favored to win in the second round.
 But, in politics, six months is a long time.